StilgarISCA/ClassicArcadeProjects/_posts/2016-11-07-Button-Hinge-And-Overlay.md

             caption="Ugh.
 It makes me sick to even look at this.
 A slip with the utility knife."
 %}

 The buttons I ordered are [Goldleaf buttons from Ultimarc](https://www.ultimarc.com/goldleaf.html).
-I thought these would be good Track and Field buttons because they have tiny leaf switches integrated, but in the end they’re kinda mushy for my tastes.
+I thought these would be good Track & Field buttons because they have tiny leaf switches integrated, but in the end they’re kinda mushy for my tastes.
 I’ll probably switch these out with something later too.
 The other thing that’s rather annoying which you might be able to see in the image is that the blue buttons are slightly smaller than the white and the red.
 One final oops, the Player 3 and 4 buttons are a tad to the left.
 I swear, everything about this project is a test of my ability to cope with my OCD.

 {% include image.html
             img="img/tnf-player1-cp-finished.jpg"